sangria-graphql/sangria-graphql.github.io/learn.md

   EnumValue("Guave", value = Guave)))
 ```

+{% include ext.html type="info" title="Co-locate deriveEnumType with actual sealed trait" %}
+It is important to use `deriveEnumType` in the **same source file** where you have defined your sealed trait **after** all trait children are defined!
+Otherwise macro will not be able to find all of the enum values.
+{% include cend.html %}

 ### Dealing With Recursive Types

 Sometimes you need to model recursive and interdependent types.
 The macro needs a little bit of help: you must replace fields that use recursive types and define them manually.